wmamills/qemu/docs/devel/virtio-msg/virtio-msg.rst

 --------------------------------------------------------------------

 We'll run two outer QEMU instances that emulate our HW.
-These will use a memory backend on shared files for the machine system memory.
+These will use a memory backend of shared files for the machine system memory.
 In addition to that, the same memory backend will be used for IVSHMEM devices on each QEMU instance.
 This will allow both instances to access all of each others system memory via the IVSHMEM